-Roush led the team to the heavily tainted 1919 title where they beat the Chicago White Sox.
-Whether the series was fixed or not isn’t up for debate here, though, I can say that Roush’s performance in 1919 was critical to the Reds getting to that World Series and evidence point to the fact that the Reds were not in over there heads the way most today believe.
+Roush led the team to the heavily tainted 1919 title, where they beat the Chicago White Sox.
+Whether the series was fixed or not isn’t up for debate here, though, I can say that Roush’s performance in 1919 was critical to the Reds getting to that World Series, and evidence points to the fact that the Reds were not in over their heads the way most today believe.
 Thank you to the movie and book “Eight Men Out” for that!

 Roush’s .331 average with Cincinnati is second all-time in the organization by only one-thousandth of a point to Cy Seymour.
 Roush was dominant offensively and defensively and was the best player on a World Championship team.

 Injuries were why Larkin is this far down the list, as he only played over 120 games in 11 out of his 19 seasons.
-Over the course of his 19-year career, Larkin was an MVP, World Series champ, 13-time All-Star, 8-time Silver Slugger and 3-time Gold Glove winner.
+However, over the course of his 19-year career, Larkin was an MVP, World Series champ, 13-time All-Star, 8-time Silver Slugger, and 3-time Gold Glove winner.

 Larkin, like Rose, was a home-born hero who was a multi-sport star at legendary Moeller High school.
 For a ten-year period from 1990-2000, Larkin was one of the best shortstops in all of baseball.